-Now you cannot just go and try foods and hope that it is best that Munich has to offer.
+Now you cannot just go and try foods and hope that it is the best that Munich has to offer.
 There are almost 140 restaurants serving at the Oktoberfest.
 The large Beer tents have a wide-ranging menu along with the famous Munich breweries and the food stalls are set up throughout the gardens for your discretion.
-This guide here tells you the foods that you must not come back without trying because it may be a big part of your whole experience in Oktoberfest.
+This guide here tells you the foods that you must not come back without trying because they may be a big part of your whole experience in Oktoberfest men outfits.

 It is the pork knuckle and comes in humongous serving and can be eaten cold because it tastes just as good.
 The Bavarians are proud of this generous cuisine and hence it is imperative to try it.